g3n/engine/README.md

 # Dependencies

-The engine needs an OpenGL driver installed in the system and on Unix like systems depends on some C libraries that can be installed using the platform package manager.
+The engine needs an OpenGL driver installed in the system and on Unix like systems depends on some C libraries that can be installed using the distribution package manager.
 In all cases it is necessary to have gcc compatible C compiler installed.

 * For Ubuntu/Debian-like Linux distributions, install `libgl1-mesa-dev` and `xorg-dev` packages.